Do you live in a cocoon?

 Unfortunately, many business leaders make executive decisions from their state-of-the-art offices without having a thorough understanding of what the business really needs.
 As a People & Organisational Development Professional, I have seen first-hand how some companies waste tons of money implementing expensive systems when the real issue could have been resolved by effectively engaging with employees and generating smart ideas which could move the organisation forward.

 Although many people theorise employee engagement and fail to understand its value, I totally believe that the engagement agenda needs to be a major part of the people and organisational development strategy of companies that are serious about thriving.
-“The winners in this recession are more likely to have invested the money and the effort to brand themselves as employers, not just as marketers to customers… They understand that people are an asset, not an expense”.
+“The winners in a tough economic climate are more likely to have invested the money and the effort to brand themselves as employers, not just as marketers to customers… They understand that people are an asset, not an expense”.
 (Source: CNN Money & Hay Group).

 So before you approve the purchase of that new software, you may want to check if this is what your organisation really needs at this time.